sai-praneeth-reddy/GT_Final_Project/README.md

 ## Scope:
 The final results for the project will be presented in a Tableau dashbord.
-The dashboard will display the performance of our model in identify winners of primary elections and also demonstarate any patters that exist.
+The dashboard will display the performance of our model in identifying winners of primary elections and also demonstarate any patters that exist.
+The machine learning models we will be exploring as part of our project are:

+1. Decision Trees
+2. Random Forest
+3. XGBoost
+4. Gradient Boosting

 ## Technologies: